 Infiorata (인피오라타) | 110-817 서울시 종로구 부암딩 254-1

-A classic Korean flower shop, Infiorata balances beauty and tranquility by accessorizing their flower bouquets with girlish ribbon and brown paper wrappings.
+A classic Korean flower shop, Infiorata balances beauty and tranquility by accessorizing its flower bouquets with girlish ribbon and brown paper wrappings.

 The plants are impeccably paired with a matching ceramic pot to enhance the blooms and carefully packaged so as to protect the plant during transportation.